cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 key shares.
 In particular, FROST assumes that each signing participant `P_i` knows the following:

 - Group public key, denoted `PK = G.ScalarMultBase(s)`, corresponding to the group secret key `s`.
+`PK` is an output from performing the group's key generation protocol, such as `trusted_dealer_keygen` or a DKG.
 - Participant `i`s signing key, which is the i-th secret share of `s`.

 The exact key generation mechanism is out of scope for this specification.
 In general,